Student Right to Know & CONSUMER INFORMATION

 • License, Accreditation, Approvals, & Professional Memberships

-• The PIMS’ Bulletin, pages 5, provides details on the Institute’s accreditation and Board of Directors.
-This page also provides info that Board’s contact information along with the Institute’s approvals, state license information, and a list of professional memberships.
+• The PIMS’ Bulletin, page 6, provides details on the Institute’s accreditation and Board of Directors.
+This page also provides our Board’s contact information along with the Institute’s approvals, state license information, and a list of professional memberships.

 • Faculty

 • Outstanding professional men and women make up the Institute’s faculty.
-In addition to being thoroughly educated in their specialties, they bring to the students practical experience accumulated over years of practice in their chosen professions.
-These educators and their credentials can be found on pages 14 & 15 within the PIMS Bulletin.
+In addition to being thoroughly educated in their specialties, they bring practical experience accumulated over years of practice in their chosen professions to the students.
+These educators and their credentials can be found on pages 17 & 18 of the PIMS Bulletin.

 • Referral Services

-• A resource the Institute provides is its referral program and employment postings page on PIMS.edu, which is available at no charge to either graduate or employer.
+• The Institute provides a referral program and employment postings page on PIMS.edu, which is available at no charge to either graduate or employer.
 Job opportunities brought to the attention of the Institute are referred to interested graduates by posting the job to the student and alumni online portals.
-This policy can be found within the PIMS Bulletin starting on page 67.
+This policy can be found within the PIMS Bulletin starting on page 66.

 • Copyright Policies

-• Cheating on examinations, through use of unauthorized aids or inappropriate resources, will not be permitted.
+• Cheating on examinations, through use of unauthorized aids or inappropriate resources, is not permitted.
 In addition, plagiarism, or the unattributed use of another words or ideas, through either direct appropriation or paraphrase, is a serious breach of academic standards and will be cause for academic dismissal from the program.
-PIMS presents a copy of its within the Bulletin page 48.
+PIMS presents a copy of this policy within the Bulletin page 48.

 • Educational Programs

-• PIMS offers three campus based programs and one online associate program and one online diploma program.
-Details of each campus based programs can be found on page 26 within the Bulletin.
+• PIMS offers campus-based programs and two online programs.
+Details of each campus based programs can be found on page 25 within the Bulletin.
 The online program description can be found on the PIMS website here.

 • Services for Students with Disabilities

 • Our diverse student body includes people from all divergent backgrounds personally and educationally.
 The Pittsburgh Institute of Mortuary Science works to provide an equal opportunity for those seeking a career in funeral service, in accordance with ADA and Section 504 regulations.
-Those students seeking reasonable accommodation for a documented disability must make a formal request.
+The Institute provides reasonable accommodations to qualifying students with disabilities.
+Those students seeking reasonable accommodations for a documented disability must make a formal request.
 Students begin the process by advising the Registrar and asking for an Accommodation Request Form.
-Details of this policy can be found within the Bulletin on page 66.
+Details of this policy can be found within the Bulletin on page 65 & 66.

 • Non-Discrimination Policy

-• PIMS admits students of any race, color, national and ethnic origin.
-It does not discriminate on the basis of race, color, sex, religion, national and ethnic origin, age or disability in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered events.
-The PIMS Non-Discrimination Policy can be found within the PIMS Bulletin on page 67.
+• PIMS does not discriminate on the basis of race, color, sex, gender, gender identity, sexual orientation, religion, national and ethnic origin, age, veteran’s status, marital status, or disability in its administration of educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered events.
+The PIMS Non-Discrimination Policy can be found within the PIMS Bulletin on page 66.

 • Privacy of Student Records-Family Educational Rights and Privacy Act (FERPA)